2Cautions in the Use of Aids to Navigation

 The lights on the South Coast of Newfoundland from Cape St. Francis on the Avalon Peninsula to Cape Anguille on the shore of Cabot Strait and certain lights in Notre Dame Bay, Bonavista Bay, Trinity Bay, Conception Bay and Bay of Islands are exhibited all year.
 All other lights under the control of the Canadian Coast Guard are maintained in operation whenever navigation in the vicinity is open.
 Lights used solely as harbour lights are not exhibited when the harbour is closed, although general navigation may remain open.
 Lights which are primarily for the benefit of fishermen are maintained only during the fishing season.
 In any case where there is reasonable doubt whether the light is required, it is kept in operation.
 During the winter, some lighted buoys are replaced with winter spars so that it should not be assumed that there are no aids present even though the lights in a given area have been extinguished for the season.
 The details of all changes in aids to navigation will be described in Navigational Warnings.

-The lights in the Bay of Fundy and along the Southwestern and Eastern Coast of Nova Scotia, the Coast of Cape Breton Island, including the Bras d'Or Lakes, the Coast of Prince Edward Island, and along the Northumberland Strait, and Chaleur Bay to the Québec Border, are exhibited year round.
+The lights in the Bay of Fundy and along the Southwestern and Eastern coasts of Nova Scotia, the coast of Cape Breton Island, including the Bras d'Or Lakes, the coast of Prince Edward Island, and along the Northumberland Strait, and Chaleur Bay to the Québec border, are exhibited year round.

-Due to difficulties in maintaining buoys through the winter months as a result of freezing spray and drift ice and the buoys being displaced or set adrift, the lifting of buoys in the upper part of the Bay of Fundy and along the Nova Scotia Coast and Cape Breton Island including the Bras d'Or Lakes and in the Gulf of St. Lawrence and Northumberland Strait to the Québec Border commence lifting November 15 and continue throughout the fall months depending on navigation activity in each area.
+Due to difficulties in maintaining buoys through the winter months as a result of freezing spray and drift ice and the buoys being displaced or set adrift, the lifting of buoys in the upper part of the Bay of Fundy and along the Nova Scotia coast and Cape Breton Island including the Bras d'Or Lakes and in the Gulf of St. Lawrence and Northumberland Strait to the Québec border commence lifting November 15 and continue throughout the fall months depending on navigation activity in each area.
+Some of the buoys in Mahone Bay and the Bedford Basin are lifted beginning November 15 annually.
 A certain number of summer buoys are replaced by winter spar buoys.
-(Those buoys are indicated in the "Remarks" column of the List of Lights, Buoys and Fog Signals).
-Details on changes made to fixed and floating aids for the winter season are published every fall in a Navigational Warning by the Maritimes Region and disseminated by means of a radio broadcast when changes occur.
+(Those buoys are indicated in the “Remarks” column of the List of Lights, Buoys and Fog Signals).
+Details on changes made to fixed and floating aids for the winter season are published every fall in a Navigational Warning by the Atlantic Region and disseminated by means of a radio broadcast when changes occur.

 Buoys marking the deep water channel to the Strait of Canso will remain on position unless otherwise advised by Navigational Warnings.